shreemengshetti2005/second_brain/README.md

 - Templates for capturing ideas, meeting notes, and project plans
 - Examples and guidance so the repository is a usable baseline, not an empty shell

-> Note: This repo is intentionally general-purpose — adapt sections to tools you prefer (Obsidian, Notion, Markdown files, etc.).

 ## Getting started

 1. Clone the repository